Data Grid Component

 Overview

-The Data Grid component is useful for configurations where end-users need to enter multiple datasets in an organized format.
+The Data Grid component is useful for configurations where end-users End-users, also known as Express Users, are the individuals accessing an application through Express View.
+In most cases, end-users are the customers using the product. need to enter multiple datasets in an organized format.
 For example, let's say you're a financial planner.
 You need to collect your end-user's account name, type, and balance.
 Use a Data Grid component to display one or more fields so you can capture these values.

 You'll find the Data Grid component in the Display & Layout group to the left of the Module Builder.